A review and reformulation of macroscopic realism: resolving its deficiencies using the framework of generalized probabilistic theories: Introduction

 Moreover, the experimental proposals so far put forward for testing macrorealism have been quite controversial~\cite{maroney2014quantum,HardyLG,foster1991squid,Grassi1994,Clifton1991,GuidoLG}.
 I will revisit and expand on the most important of these criticisms in order to motivate the need for better tests of macrorealism.
 I will then argue that, using the above characterization of macrorealism within the framework of generalized probabilistic theories, one naturally reaches the second key conclusion of this paper: \begin{quote} {\bf The ideal way to test macrorealism is to use theory-agnostic GPT tomography~\cite{bootstrap1,bootstrap2}, which makes significantly weaker assumptions than prior tests, while yielding a complete characterization of one's system (rather than just a witness of the failure of macrorealism).} \end{quote}

-A third aim of this paper is to provide a concise and accessible review of the major criticisms of and developments to Leggett and Garg's original work~\cite{maroney2014quantum,HardyLG,foster1991squid,Grassi1994,Clifton1991,GuidoLG,KoflerBrukner,knee2016strict,wilde2012addressing,allen2017stronger}.
-This helps to motivate the value of the two proposals above in bold.
+A third aim of this paper is to provide a concise and accessible review of the literature on macroscopic realism, from the original work~\cite{LG1985} through the major subsequent criticisms and proposed revisions to which this has been subjected~\cite{maroney2014quantum,HardyLG,foster1991squid,Grassi1994,Clifton1991,GuidoLG,KoflerBrukner,knee2016strict,wilde2012addressing,allen2017stronger}.
+These criticisms and proposed developments help to motivate the value of the two proposals above in bold.

-Regarding the definition of macrorealism, an insightful analysis was given by Timpson and Maroney in Ref.~\cite{maroney2014quantum}.
+Regarding the definition of macrorealism, an insightful analysis was given by Timpson and Maroney~\cite{maroney2014quantum}.
 There, the authors begin by extensively arguing that the traditional definition of macrorealism is ambiguous (primarily because it makes reference to an undefined notion of state) and does not pick out a particularly natural class of theories.
 Timpson and Maroney then suggest a significantly more precise version of macrorealism, which they termed {\em operational eigenstate mixture macrorealism}.
 (This improved definition was indeed later adopted and used to great effect by Leggett and coauthors~\cite{knee2016strict}.)
 In this work, I cast Timpson and Maroney's definition into the framework of generalized probabilistic theories.
 This reframing unifies macrorealism with the notion of strict classicality~\cite{GPT_Barrett} that has been independently motivated and studied within the framework of GPTs.
 This brings further precision and clarity to our conceptual understanding of macrorealism, and moreover extends it into a full-bodied notion of a theory (not merely a statement about the possible states in the theory).
 Moreover, viewing macrorealism within the GPT framework implies that one can bring all the well-developed tools and concepts within this framework to bear on the problem of testing macrorealism.